 (…existing texts..)

 An AP MLD shall assign a single AID to a non-AP MLD upon successful multi-link setup.
 All the non-AP STAs affiliated with the non-AP MLD shall have the same AID as the one assigned to the non-AP MLD during multi-link setup.

 NOTE 7—In a multiple BSSID set, the first 2n bits of the partial virtual bitmap of TIM element are reserved for the indication of group addressed frame for the BSSIDs in the set (see 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set)).
-As a result, an AP affiliated with an AP MLD does not assign, to a non-AP MLD, an AID value that is less than 2N where N is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element corresponding to each link that is accepted as part of the multi-link (re)setup where the AP affiliated with the AP MLD belongs to a multiple BSSID set.
+As a result, (#15520)an AP MLD does not assign, to a non-AP MLD, an AID value that is less than 2N where N is the maximum of the value carried in the MaxBSSID Indicator (n) field of the Multiple BSSID element corresponding to each link that is accepted as part of the multi-link (re)setup where the AP affiliated with the AP MLD belongs to a multiple BSSID set.

-After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD is associated with the AP MLD following the (re)association procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association) (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation).
+After successful multi-link (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD is associated with the AP MLD following the (re)association procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association) (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD set up link(s) for multi-link operation (see 35.3 (Multi-link operation))(#17917).